learn-co-curriculum/phase-4-rails-resources-create/README.md

 ```

 In this case, we can see that all the data from the body of our request has been
 added to this `params` hash!
+Any time Rails receives a request with a
+`Content-Type` of `application/json`, it will automatically load the request
-Let's use that to create our bird.
-Exit the
+body into the `params` hash.
+Let's use that information to create our bird.
+Exit
-`byebug` session by typing `continue` or `c` and hit enter.
-Then, update your
+the `byebug` session by typing `continue` or `c` and hit enter.
+Then, update
-controller action like so:
+your controller action like so:

 ```rb
 def create